This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 3. Texture: Full

 With its fuller body comes a thicker texture, offering a more substantial mouthfeel.
-If you relish the feeling of coffee enveloping your palate, French press is your go-to method.
+If you like a cup that has some weight to it, French press is your go-to.

 Pour Over